TCP/IP Reference Model with Diagram

 The application layer programs are intended to run directly over the transport layer.
 Two basic services are offered in the transport layer:

 i.
 Transmission Control Protocol (TCP)

 ii.
 User Datagram Protocol (UDP)

-3. Internet Layer: This layer resembles the network layer of OSI reference model.
+This layer resembles the network layer of OSI reference model.
 It handles the transfer of information across multiple networks through the use of a gateway or router.
-It deals with the routing of packets across the networks as well as with the congestion control The key aspect of this layer is the definition of globally unique address for the machines that are connected to the Internet.
+It deals with the routing of packets across the networks as well as with congestion control The key aspect of this layer is the definition of a globally unique address for the machines that are connected to the Internet.

 The Internet Layer, in turn, analyzes it to get some information like source address, destination address etc and then sends the IP packet again to the network interface layer to encapsulate it to form a frame suitable for the next underlying network.
 This layer then forms the final frame and then transmits it through the medium towards the destination.